 Alert!
 Google Trash Will Empty Itself in 30 Days

 You may have noticed an innocuous Google alert when accessing Google Drive “My Drive trash is changing.
 Starting October 13, items will be automatically deleted forever after they’ve been in your trash for 30 days”.
 The implications of this are significant, particularly if you’re the G Suite admin of your organization.
 The recovery carpet of your G Suite data has been pulled from beneath your feet.
-Leaving your organization vulnerable to data loss of GMail, Drive, Calendar, Contacts, and Google Sites.
+Leaving your organization vulnerable to data loss of GMail, Drive, Calendar, and Contacts.
 Making you non-compliant with data regulatory laws.
 And, drastically reducing your disaster recovery plan’s RPO (Recovery Point Objective).
 What are your options for restoring deleted G Suite data with the new rules of Google Trash?